 20. Bhakarwadi – Deep-Fried Pinwheels Glam Dough

-Glam flour is an essential ingredient in Indian cuisine, and it is also an integral component in Bakarwadi.
-This fantastic recipe includes the glam flour dough outer and the filling processed from coconut, sesame seeds, and poppy seeds.
+Glam flour is an essential ingredient in Indian cuisine, and it is also an integral component of Bakarwadi.
+This fantastic recipe includes the crisp glam flour dough on the outside, while the filling is a perfect blend of coconut, sesame seeds, and poppy seeds.

 Listen to some reviews while eating Bhakarwadi.

 Shrikhand is a traditional Indian sweet dish made from strained yogurt, which is also known as “hung curd” or “chakka”.
 The origin of the dish is still a point of contention because Maharashtra and Gujarat both claim to be the birthplace of this dish.